jdelaune/AWS-EC2-Snapshot-Management/README.txt

 r  EC2 Region (Optional).
 Defaults to US-EAST-1.
 Options: us-e1, us-w1, eu-w1
    and apac-se1

-v  Verbose mode.
+o  Verbose mode.
 Tells you what it's doing.

 q  Quiet mode.
 No output.

-o  No Operation mode.
+n  No Operation mode.
 It won't actually delete any snapshots.
 Useful along with verbose mode to see what it will delete the first time you run it.